Essential Advice for Candidates for 2020/2021 Examination Period

 The decision comes following the tragic event, should it happen in and around the summer period, namely the Manchester attacks and the Grenfell Tower fire.
 The Joint Council for Qualifications (JCQ) have decided that they need the option to postpone an exam (or exams) in the event of an incident and rearrange them for a later date to allow all students a fair and equal chance.

-This means that all exam candidates must be available to sit exams from the date of their first exam until Wednesday 24 June 2020.
 This is not the academy’s decision and it applies to all candidates in all schools.